We took a positive plan to the people of Victoria. With this year's Budget, we're delivering on that plan and keeping our promises.

 “This Budget delivers on every single one of the commitments we made to the people of Victoria.
 Because when we make a promise, we keep it.”

-“We’re delivering on our positive plan, with solar panels on roofs, healthy smiles on our kids and three-year-old kinder for every Victorian child.”
+“We’re delivering on our positive plan, with solar panels on roofs, healthy smiles on our kids and we’re prioritising regional families as we start to rollout of three-year-old kinder for every Victorian child.”

 Reviewed 19 August 2020